chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 #### Contact Information

 If you believe that someone is violating the code of conduct, or have any other concerns, please contact a member of the Python Software Foundation Code of Conduct work group immediately.
 They can be reached by emailing <conduct-wg@python.org>

-Python event organizers will be happy to help community event participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist any attendee to feel safe for the duration of the event.
-We value your attendance.

 ## Procedure for Handling Incidents